How a Peel clothing store is changing the shopping experience & promoting sustainability

 "I really enjoyed expressing myself through fashion," she shared with The Pointer, proudly referring to herself as a "professional thrifter."

-Over time, Rosso also became more aware of the environmental benefits of keeping clothes available for others, after the original moved onto the latest trend, or simply stopped wearing a perfectly good article.
+Over time, Rosso also became more aware of the environmental benefits of keeping clothes available for others, after the original owners move onto the latest trend, or simply stop wearing a perfectly good article.

 Today, she is a successful local entrepreneur, running Plato’s Closet stores in Brampton and Vaughan, and recently opening a new outlet in Mississauga on October 24, alongside her business partner and sister Leigh Anne Hayward.